nazrulworld/jfine-python-classes-tutorial/source/subclass-int.rst

 Enumerated integers and named tuples
 ------------------------------------

-We will use enumerated integers and named tuples as examples in this section.
+We will use enumerated integers as an example in this section.
 In Python, booleans are an example of an enumerated integer type.
-Since Python 2.6, :class:`namedtuple` has been part of the :mod:`collections` module.

-However, our task in this section is not to use these types but to understand them.
-This will allow us to create our own subclasses of immutable types.
+However, our task in this section is not to use booleans but to understand them.
+This will allow us to create our own subclasses of int and of immutable types.

 The :class:`bool` type